You’re invited to Typeforum 2024! 📣

 2. Use Logic to change your variable’s value depending on how questions are answered.

-3. Now, add another Logic rule to the last question in your typeform.
+3. Now, add another Logic rule to the last question in your form.
 This rule will convert your variable’s value at the end of the quiz into a percentage-friendly format.

-Find the last question in your typeform and click + Add rule:
+Find the last question in your form and click + Add rule.

-Add a rule so that the variable’s value is always divided by the total number of questions in your typeform:
+Add a rule so that the variable’s value is always divided by the total number of questions in your form.

 This rule creates a decimal that represents the proportion of answers linked to a particular outcome, between 0 (no answers correspond to the outcome) and 1 (all answers correspond to the outcome).
 In this case, the outcome might be “having a particular personality type” or “getting a perfect score on the quiz”.